JyRaGa/NPTELWhisperer/README.md

 **NPTEL Whisperer** is a lightweight, modular browser extension designed for NPTEL / Swayam course participants.
 It automatically detects programming assignments and multiple-choice / multiple-select assessments (MCQ & MSQ), injects verified solutions, and handles verification and compilation with zero user friction.

+> [!NOTE]
+> Currently configured for demonstration purposes specifically for the NPTEL course **"The Joy of Computing using Python"**.

 ---

 ## ✨ Features